-Activity Stream in Route Editor – Track Fleet and Team Activity in Opened Route
+Activity Stream in Route Editor – Track Real-Time Route Activity

 Route4Me’s Activity Stream is an analytics and audit logging tool that enables you to asses the health of your business, audit the performance of your entire team, and view the history of all events associated with your routes.
 In the Activity Stream, you can find out when and what routes were created, when drivers marked destinations as “Visited” and when they actually arrived at those destinations, when notes were added to route stops, and many other relevant activities all in one convenient location.
 To ensure that you can capture as much actionable intelligence as possible, the Activity Stream records and stores the actions performed using the Route4Me Web Platform, Route4Me iPhone Route Planner, and Route4Me Android Route Planner.
 You can use the Activity Stream for your entire Route4Me account (learn how), as well as for a particular single route.
 When using the Activity Stream in the Route Editor, you can follow the actions of the assigned member in near real-time to make sure that everything goes according to the plan and last-minute changes don’t affect the satisfaction of your customers.